Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Proof of Theorem thm:F-ill-posed-world

 The proof of Theorem~\mainref{thm:illposed-world} is complete.
-Note that a similar argument shows the analogous result if the world scene lives in a different chart from Lemma~\mainref{lem:b-coords}. $\square$
+We remark that a similar proof shows the analog of Theorem~\mainref{thm:F-ill-posed-world}, when the world scene lives in a different chart of Lemma~\mainref{lem:b-coords}. $\square$